hzs0084/bigsusman/README.md

 10. Document HTB, TryHackMe
 11. Build a Methodolody, notes for attacking a machine, and use it for OSCP
 12. Write Malware in GO
+13. A bot that grabs Hacker News from different outlets, i wonder if I can get something from the Dark Web as well.
+Curated places, like - X, Wired, reputable sources